awakhloo/correlated_capacity/README.md

 # correlated_capacity
-Code to reproduce the experiments presented in Wakhloo, Sussman, and Chung, 2022
+Code to reproduce the experiments presented in Wakhloo, Sussman, and Chung, Physical Review Letters (in press)

 ## Reproducing the Experiments